Latest News from the Rector

 Meeting ID: 861 0737 3243 Password: Coffee

-Contemporary worship with Hannah Kirk and James Simister at 8.30 pm.
+Contemporary worship with James Simister and Hannah Kirk at 8.30 pm.
+There will be prayer for those about to go to university, including Hannah.
 Live on the church Facebook page.

 Copies of the recent Faith Link magazines can be found here: